WYu-Feng/CLPINN/README.md

-# AdaPINNs
+# CLPINN
-Official AdaPINNs code
+Official code for "More Emphasis on Easy Non-Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems"

 Its main achievement is that PINN can easily predict the shock function.